choonghyunryu/dlookr/README.md

 # result of imputation
 urban
 #>   [1] Yes Yes Yes Yes Yes No  Yes Yes No  No  No  Yes Yes Yes Yes No  Yes Yes
-#>  [19] No  Yes Yes No  Yes Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes Yes Yes
+#>  [19] No  Yes Yes No  Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes Yes Yes No
 #>  [37] No  Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes
 #>  [55] No  Yes Yes Yes Yes Yes Yes No  Yes Yes No  No  Yes Yes Yes Yes Yes No
-#>  [73] Yes No  No  No  Yes No  Yes Yes Yes Yes Yes No  No  No  Yes No  Yes No
+#>  [73] Yes No  No  No  Yes No  Yes Yes Yes Yes Yes Yes No  No  Yes No  Yes No
-#>  [91] No  Yes Yes No  Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes No  Yes
+#>  [91] No  Yes Yes Yes Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes No  Yes
 #> [109] Yes No  Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes No  Yes No
-#> [127] Yes Yes Yes No  Yes No  Yes Yes Yes No  No  Yes Yes No  Yes Yes Yes Yes
+#> [127] Yes Yes Yes No  Yes Yes Yes Yes Yes No  No  Yes Yes No  Yes Yes Yes Yes
-#> [145] No  Yes Yes No  No  Yes No  No  No  No  No  Yes Yes No  No  No  No  No
+#> [145] No  Yes Yes No  No  Yes Yes No  No  No  No  Yes Yes No  No  No  No  No
 #> [163] Yes No  No  Yes Yes Yes Yes Yes Yes Yes Yes Yes No  Yes No  Yes No  Yes
 #> [181] Yes Yes Yes Yes No  Yes No  Yes Yes No  No  Yes No  Yes Yes Yes Yes Yes
 #> [199] Yes Yes No  Yes No  Yes Yes Yes Yes No  Yes No  No  Yes Yes Yes Yes Yes